vadamlyuk/nginx-amplify-agent/packages/docker/README.md

 When reporting a new object for monitoring, the agent honors the `hostname` configuration option in **/etc/amplify-agent/agent.conf** (see the Amplify [docs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#changing-the-hostname-and-uuid) for additional information).

 Normally, the `hostname` is derived automatically through the standard means of obtaining the name of the OS object being monitored.
 It is possible to explicitly specify the same `hostname` for multiple instances.
 In this scenario, the metrics received from several agents will be aggregated internally on the backend side—with a single OS object created for monitoring.
 This way a combined view of various statistics can be obtained (e.g. for a "microservice").
+For example, this combined view can display the total number of requests per second through all backend instances of a microservice.

+Containers with a common `hostname` do not have to share the same local Docker image or NGINX configuration.
+Containers can be located on different physical hosts too.

-To set a common `hostname` for all containers started from the Amplify-enabled image, you may either configure it explicitly in the Dockerfile—or use the `-e` option with `docker run`:
+To set a common `hostname` for several containers started from the Amplify-enabled image, you may either configure it explicitly in the Dockerfile—or use the `-e` option with `docker run`:

 ```
       $ docker run --name mynginx1 -e API_KEY=ecfdee2e010899135c258d741a6effc7 AMPLIFY_HOSTNAME=my-service-A -d nginx-amplify